 spencer in the Home

-The spencer device sits in the patient’s home as the smart hub of the connected health network.
+The spencer device sits in the patient’s home as the smart hub of a connected health network.
 For care management teams helping patients with chronic and rare diseases, spencer’s telehealth and data collection features help reduce uncertainty about the patient’s medication adherence.
-And patients have more peace of mind knowing spencer is keeping them connected to clinicians and caregivers.
+Our patients have peace of mind knowing that spencer is keeping them connected to their clinicians and caregivers.

 For 64-year-old Susan, Parkinson’s Disease resulted in a series of more than 30 falls over a two-year period.
-But when using spencer in her British Columbia home, the falls stopped for six months.
+It was time for a change.
+So she invited the spencer SmartHub into her British Columbia home.

-spencer enabled Susan to take her five medications as prescribed – five times a day – without missing doses.
-Improving her adherence to 97 percent helped her better manage her Parkinson’s, as well as her hypertension and Ankylosing spondylitis, a rare type of arthritis.
+In addition, the spencer SmartHub enabled Susan to take her five medications as prescribed – five times a day – without missing doses.
+With her new adherence rate at 97 percent, she was better able to manage her Parkinson’s, as well as her hypertension and Ankylosing Spondylitis, a rare type of arthritis.

-across all participants hit 98 percent, with patient engagement of almost 80 percent as measured by patient responses to questions posed through the spencer device.
+Overall adherence across all participants in that study hit 98 percent, with patient engagement of almost 80 percent as measured by patient responses to questions posed through the spencer device.

-Using spencer helped Susan make progress on her goals – to prevent falls, get more comfortable speaking, and embark on a more active lifestyle.
+Using spencer helped Susan make progress on her goals — to prevent falls, get more comfortable speaking, and embark on a more active lifestyle.
 The evidence?
-The falls stopped, and the active lifestyle started: She joined a weekly singing group.
+The falls stopped, and the active lifestyle started when she joined a weekly singing group.